 Education:

-Doctor in Theology, Maryvale Institute of Liverpool Hope University
+PhD in Theology, Maryvale Institute of Liverpool Hope University

-Master in Theology, Holy Apostles College and Seminary
+MA in Theology, Holy Apostles College and Seminary

 Biography:

-Tumeinski has taught at Holy Apostles College and Seminary, and at Worcester State University.
-He has published in The
+Dr. Tumeinski has taught at Holy Apostles College and Seminary, and at Worcester State University.
+He has published in The Heythrop Journal, The Journal of Catholic Social Thought, Horizons, America: The National Catholic Review, and The Journal of the Christian Institute on Disability.

 Courses Taught at Anna Maria:

-Arts and Skills for Ministry
+Arts and skills for ministry

 Christology